England | Scotland | Wales | Northern Ireland | Ireland

-Both Pre-registration Form and Online Medical Questionnaires must be completed.
+Both the Pre-registration Form and the Online Medical Questionnaires must be completed.

 Please then allow 48 hours before attending the surgery to sign the registration form and bring in 2 forms of ID with you, one must be photographic and one a letter stating your current address (within the last 3 months) this could be a recent utility bill, bank/building society statement, solicitors letter, letter from the Department of Works and Pensions.

 All Patients over the age of 16 Years of age, registering with the Practice will be asked for proof of identity